apache/qpid/qpid/cpp/README-HA.txt

 ===================

 Up to version 0.20, Qpid provided the `cluster` module to support active-active clustering for Qpid C++ brokers.
+There were some issues with this module.
+It relied on synchronization of too much broker state, which made it difficult to maintain.
+It also had a design limitation that made it effectively single-threaded.

-In version 0.20 the `ha` module was introduced supporting active-passive HA clustering.
+In version 0.20, a new `ha` module was introduced, providing active-passive clustering.
+This module is more maintainable and fits better into the broker threading modle.
 From version 0.22 the older `cluster` module is no longer available so users will have to migrate to the new `ha` module.

 This document summarizes the differences between the old and new HA modules and the steps to migrate to new HA.
 It assumes you have read the